buddycloud/buddycloud.com/slate/source/includes/_posts.md

 #Posts

-To create new content, your users post to a [channel-node](#channel-nodes).

-New post is are automaticaly:
+New posts to a node are automaticaly:

 * pushed to the channel's online followers
 * spooled up for the channel's offline followers